+If you are looking into a merchant services provider, you have probably also looked into point of sale options.
 You may be preparing to choose a point of sale (POS) system or you may already have one.
 Regardless, you need to understand which POS systems work with which merchant accounts.
-It is also important to have up-to-date hardware when opening your account.
-Hardware today needs to support EMV (EuroPay MasterCard Visa,aka chip technology).
-Whenever buying this technology, make sure you buy it upfront rather than lease from a merchant account company or a POS company.
+In choosing which merchant services company you work with, keep this in mind.
+Whenever buying this technology, make sure you buy it upfront rather than lease it from a merchant account company or a POS company.
 Leasing can lead you to paying far more than the hardware is worth.

 Remember, too, that you have a variety of software and hardware options.
 Some recent systems offer touchscreens, which provides a more streamlined experience.
 Some systems use a cloud-based system.
 Additionally, consider mobile and wireless technology; even though it is also fairly new, it has its own benefits since it is cost-effective for small to mid-sized businesses with limited needs.
 No matter what you choose, it is important to have up-to-date hardware when opening your account.
 Hardware today needs to support EMV (chip technology, e.g. EuroPay MasterCard, Visa).